Flexeril Abuse Side Effects, Symptoms, and Addiction Treatment

 People may abuse Flexeril for its subjective high, which is characterized by feelings of sedation, relaxation, and mild euphoria.
 Most often, Flexeril is abused in combination with CNS depressants, such as:

 Flexeril is also sometimes used in combination with drugs like cocaine and amphetamines, as people may abuse it to come down from stimulant highs.
 While the drug is generally safe when used as directed, Flexeril abuse can have many adverse effects.1,2,3

 Side Effects of Flexeril Abuse

 There are many physical and psychological side effects that may occur when a person abuses Flexeril, some of which may become worse when combining it with alcohol or other drugs.
 Potential negative effects of Flexeril abuse include:1,2,3

 - Physiological dependence.

-The risks of adverse effects from Flexeril abuse are greatly increased when combined with alcohol since the mixture intensifies the effects of both substances.
-While this may make for a stronger high, it also creates more dangerous side effects, including 4:
+The risks of adverse effects from Flexeril abuse are greatly increased when the drug is combined with alcohol, since the mixture intensifies the effects of both substances.
+While this may make for a stronger high, it also creates more dangerous side effects, including:4

 - Increased drowsiness and dizziness.